swichers/code-management-scripts/docs/git-create-release.md

 **-v** The semantic release version, such as 1.20.3.
 This will be used to construct the final release branch, such as `release/1.20.3`

+**-f** A comma separated list of Jira tickets to include regardless of their status.
+This can be used to fast track tickets ahead of schedule, such as for a hotfix.